hpcsheffield/2014-01-14-manchester/shell/README.md

     `you@somecomputer:~$`

-(If you're geeky, you can change the content and colours in that prompt by modifying the PS1 environment variable).

-The shell we'll use is called *bash*, though there are many others, and you can even use some scripting programming languages as if they were shells.
+The shell we'll use is called *bash*.
+It's the most commonly used shell though there are many others.
+You can even use some scripted programming languages as if they were shells.
+In many ways, the shell *is* just an interpreted computer programming langauge, but with a focus on interactive use.

 # What the shell does: It calls built-in commands and programs